 Most amateur designers tend to overuse bullet points because they don’t have another mental category for organizing and communicating information.

 This is where being concise and creative comes in.
 What are the most important features of your event (performers, games, prizes, workshops, etc.)?
 These are the kinds of things that should be bulleted, and only about four or five as a way to pique interest.

 Sparing use of bullet points is essential.

-Instead, make sure you have nice contrast: between colors, between pictures and blocks of color (like the section on which you provide the time, date, and essential information), and between different patterns.
-This will take different things and unify them nicely into a common theme and goal.
 Having the right leaflet paper and sizing is an often overlooked aspect of this as well; you want an overall consistent, clean appearance to attract the viewer.